osmosis-labs/networks/running-node.md

 Some important notes on joining as a genesis validator:

-1. We highly recommend only experienced validators who have run on past Cosmos SDK chains and participated have participated in a genesis ceremony before become genesis validators at genesis.
+1. We highly recommend only experienced validators who have run on past Cosmos SDK chains and have participated in a genesis ceremony before become genesis validators on Osmosis.
 2. All Osmosis validators should be expected to be ready to participate active operators of the network.
 As explained in the [Osmosis: A Hub AMM](https://medium.com/osmosis/osmosis-a-hub-amm-c4c12788f94c) post, Osmosis is intended to be a fast iterating platform that regularly add new features and modules through software upgrades.
 A precise timeline for upgrade schedules does not exist, but validators are expected to be ready to upgrade the network potentially as frequently as a monthly basis early on.
-Furthermore, Osmosis intends adopt many new custom low-level features such as threshold decryption, custom bridges, and price oracles.
-Some of these future upgrades may require validators to run additional software beyond the normal node software, and validators should be prepared to run these.
+Furthermore, Osmosis intends to adopt many new custom low-level features such as threshold decryption, custom bridges, and price oracles.
+Some of these future upgrades may require validators to run additional software beyond the normal node software, and validators should be prepared to learn and run these.
 3. To be a genesis validator, you must have OSMO at genesis via the fairdrop.
 Every address that had ATOMs during the Stargate upgrade of the Cosmos Hub from `cosmoshub-3` to `cosmoshub-4` will have recieve fairdrop OSMO.
 You can verify that a Cosmos address has received coins in the fairdrop by inputting an address here: https://airdrop.osmosis.zone/.

 ## Hardware

-You should select an all-purpose server with:
+We recommend selecting an all-purpose server with:

-- 4 or more CPU cores
+- 4 or more physical[^1] CPU cores
 - At least 500GB of SSD disk storage
 - At least 16GB of memory
 - At least 100mbps network bandwidth

 As the usage of the blockchain grows, the server requirements may increase as well, so you should have a plan for updating your server as well.

+[^1]:
+You'll often see 4 distincy physical cores as a machine with 8 logical cores due to hyperthreading.
+The distinct logical cores are helpful for things that are I/O bound, but threshold decryption will have validators running significant, non-I/O bound, computation, hence the need for physical cores.
+We are not launching with this parallelism, but we include the requirement as we expect parallelism in some form to be needed by validators in a not-so-distant future.

 ## Instructions